 I can’t take credit for the creative idea of how to decorate these, that belongs to Sweet Sugarbelle, but I did want to pass on her idea as one to try at home.
 She uses an embroidery hoop, a mesh-like fabric, and an airbrush (I used aerosol food spray instead) to bring these cookies to life.
 So fun!

 I made these for my son’s basketball team and, even though I could use more practice with the decorating technique, the results were a success.
 Next time I will make sure my base color has more contrast with the spray color so that the texture is more noticeable.

 A great reason to make decorated basketball cookies is to celebrate a birthday.
 If your family is celebrating a basketball themed birthday party, print these thank you labels for basketball party favors.

-Access my FREE Printables Library by joining my mailing list at the bottom of this page.
-You’ll receive the password via email and will be able to download a sheet of 12 labels that you can print at home.
+Access my FREE Printables Library.
+You’ll be able to download a sheet of 12 labels that you can print at home.
 These labels are perfect for party favors or to make your own thank you notes.

 On these cookies you have to look very closely to appreciate the pattern that was sprayed on.
 When I improve on the process I’ll photograph and share it step by step but in the mean time, please go to Sweet Sugarbelle’s site for her detailed instructions.

 (By the way, I used the always reliable recipe from Bridget Edwards at Bake at 350 for the cookies.
 Find the recipe here.
 Also worth noting is that I took a shortcut and decorated the black lines of the ball with Wilton’s edible color marker.)